 ALL CAMPERS WITH IFSPs, IEPs, or 504 plans MUST HAVE A COPY UPLOADED WITH REGISTRATION

-Once your application has been reviewed by our camp directors you will receive an email letting you know if camp will be a good fit for your special needs camper.
+Once your application has been reviewed by the Yak Apprentice Coordinator you will receive an email letting you know the status of your application.

 Teaching Social Skills for the World of Work

 The Yak Apprenticeship Program is a four-week intensive work experience program.
 The program is a unique opportunity for young adults to focus on "soft skills" necessary for success in a job as well as everyday life, with "point of performance" job readiness instruction supervised by professionals.

 While in the program, apprentices will receive direct instruction from masters-degree level professionals on appropriate social communication at work, self-advocacy, and appropriate emotional regulation, when faced with more challenging workplace situations.
 Since the goal is building independence for work, dedicated one-to-one assistants are not provided.